-‘RHONY’ Bethenny Frankel And Ramona Singer At War!
+‘RHONY’ Stars Bethenny Frankel And Ramona Singer At War!
 Inside Their ‘Biggest Altercation Yet’

 — SheKnows (@SheKnows) March 15, 2017

 According to Adweek, Singer is the only cast member of RHONY to have starred on the show all nine seasons.
 Frankel is also an original cast member but took a break after Season 3.
-Before appearing on the hit reality show, Singer graduated from The Fashion Institute of Technology and worked for Calvin Klein before opening her own fashion company.
+Before appearing on the hit reality show, Singer graduated from the Fashion Institute of Technology and worked for Calvin Klein before opening her own fashion company.

-Singer also launched a jewelry company with her ex-husband, Mario and currently works as a sales company for an anti-skin aging company.
+Singer also launched a jewelry company with her ex-husband, Mario, and currently works as a sales company for an anti-skin aging company.
 Singer is proud that she’s made her own money and originally agreed to appear on the reality show to promote her jewelry business.

 Singer has come a long way since Season 1.
 Last year, she entered the dating world following her emotional divorce with Mario.
 She also tried to mend broken relationships with the other ladies on the show and had varying degrees of success.

 Apart from her war with Frankel, Singer is also in the middle of a feud with Luann de Lesseps.
-Last season, Singer confronted de Lesseps about her then fiancé Tom D’Agostino’s cheating ways.
-Although de Lesseps forgive her future husband, she still didn’t invite Singer to the wedding.
+Last season, Singer confronted de Lesseps about her then-fiancé Tom D’Agostino’s cheating ways.
+Although de Lesseps forgave her future husband, she still didn’t invite Singer to the wedding.

-New episodes of the Real Housewives of New York air Wednesday nights on Bravo.
+New episodes of The Real Housewives of New York air Wednesday nights on Bravo.

 Tell us!
 Why do you think Bethenny Frankel and Ramona Singer got into an altercation this season?
-Let us know in the comments and check out what Ramona had to say about their fight in the clip below.
+Let us know in the comments, and check out what Ramona had to say about their fight in the clip below.

 [Featured Images by Bravo]